Ancestor regression in linear structural equation models: Introduction

 We propose a very simple yet effective method to infer the ancestor variables in a linear structural equation model from observational data. \begin{description} \item Consider a response variable of interest $Y$ and covariates $X$ in a linear structural equation model.
 The procedure is as follows.
 For a nonlinear function $f\left(\cdot\right)$, for example $f\left(Y\right) = Y^3$, run a least squares regression of $f(Y)$ versus $Y$ and all covariates $X$: the p-value corresponding to the $k$-th covariate $X_k$ is measuring the significance that $X_k$ is an ancestor variable of $Y$, and it provides type I error control. \end{description} We refer to this methods as ancestor regression.
 Its power (i.e., type II error) depends on the nature of the underlying data-generating probability distribution.
-Obviously, the proposed method is extremely simple and easy to be used; yet, it deals with a difficult problem of finding the causal order among random variables.
+Obviously, the proposed method is extremely simple and easy to be used; yet, it deals with the difficult problem of finding the causal order among random variables.
 In particular, the proposed method does not need any new software and it is computationally very efficient.

 Structure search methods based on observational data for the graphical structure in linear structural equation models have been developed extensively for various settings: for the Markov equivalence class in linear Gaussian structural equation models \citetext{\citealp[Chapter~5.4]{spirtes2001causation}; \citealp{chickering2002optimal}} or for the single identifiable directed acyclic graph in non-Gaussian linear structural equation models \citep{shimizu2006linear, gnecco2021causal} or for models with equal error variances \citep{peters2014identifiability}.
-All these methods do not come with p-values and type I error control.
-In addition, for the identifiable cases, the corresponding algorithms assume certain assumptions such as non-Gaussian errors, while our procedure does not rely on such conditions but automatically exploits whether the structure is identifiable or not.
+None of the methods comes with p-values and type I error control.
+In addition, for the identifiable cases, the corresponding algorithms require certain assumptions such as non-Gaussian errors.
+Particularly, the method from \cite{shimizu2006linear} and extensions thereof are not consistent when there are at least two normally distributed additive error terms involved such that false causal claims cannot be avoided even in the large sample limit.
+If the errors are just slightly non-Gaussian, the method requires very many samples to achieve a favorable behavior.
+In contrast, our procedure does not rely on any condition apart from linearity, but automatically exploits whether the structure is identifiable or not.
+In the latter case, we miss out on some causal relationships but our type I error control retains the same asymptotic guarantees.
+The price to pay for these guarantees is a reduced empirical power compared to competing methods, sometimes being substantial.